CalConnect/DEVGUIDE/iMIP.md

-To avoid spam automatically being added to calendars, it is recommended to provide some upfront checking of emails before blindly processing the attached calendar parts, for example checking if the sender email is in the recipient's addressbook or if the UID of an incoming REPLY or REQUEST is already in the user's calendar, implying that they created or have already accepted this event.
+To avoid spam automatically being added to calendars, it is recommended to provide some upfront checking of emails before blindly processing the attached calendar parts, for example checking if the sender email is in the recipient's address book or if the UID of an incoming REPLY or REQUEST is already in the user's calendar, implying that they created or have already accepted this event.